 Unfortunately, the middle seats also had the same set up as on the Thai A350-900.

-The middle seat rows alternate with the two seats separated or close together.
-As shown in the photo above, when the middle seats are together and the consoles are on the outside, there is no separation between seatmates whatsoever.
+The middle seat rows alternate with the seats separated or close (smashed) together.
+As shown in the photo above, when the middle seats are together and the consoles are on the outside, there is no separation whatsoever between seatmates.
 As far as proximity to your seatmate, you might as well be in coach.

 In the other rows, the consoles are between the seats.
 That puts your seatmate at a comfortable distance.
 But these seats place passengers directly on the aisle.

 To underscore the exposed position this seat puts passengers in note that with these seats the foot well is open to the aisle.
-This is the only lie-flt business class seat I’ve seen with an unenclosed foot well.
-It seems that it would be all too easy for blankets and feet to spill into the aisle when the passengers in these seats sleep.
+It is quite unusual for a lie-flt business class seat to have an open foot well.
+It appears that it would be all too easy for blankets and feet to spill into the aisle.

 The controls for seat 7K, lighting and video remote are conveniently located at eye level on the console between the seat and the aisle.

 The tray table folds down and out from the back of the seat in front like on the Thai A350-900.